michaelsanford/bittray/.github/ISSUE_TEMPLATE/bug_report.md

 1.
 2.

-**Expected behavior**
+**What should have happened?**

 **Desktop (please complete the following information):**

  - Bitbucket Enterprise / Stash version [e.g., Atlassian Bitbucket v4.10.1]
- - OS: [e.g. iOS]
+ - OS: Windows 10
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]
+ - Version: [e.g. 1.1.2 / "Space Piano"]

-**Additional context**

 [Add any other context about the problem here.
 For example]
  - Are you behind a VPN?
- - Did you recently change credentials.
+ - Did you recently change credentials?
- - Did your organization recently update Bitbucket?
+ - Can you log in to the web interface?

+**Anything else?**